 After the completion of your bachelor's degree, consider how you would like to begin specializing as you research master's or doctoral programs in counseling or psychology fields.
 Virginia counseling certification requires all applicants possess a minimum of a master's level of education.
 To acquire the mandatory educational qualifications request information from schools offering counseling programs in Virginia.

 Make sure the schools you contact provide the appropriate experience requirements for Virginia counseling licensure.
 Information regarding supervision requirements can be found on the following Virginia Board of Counseling webpage.

-You will find more information regarding experience requirements and supervisor qualifications on the following Virginia Board of Counseling webpage (the easiest way to find indepth information regarding these requirements is on the actual licensure applications).
+You can find more information regarding experience requirements and supervisor qualifications on the following Virginia Board of Counseling webpage (the easiest way to find in-depth information regarding these requirements is on the actual licensure applications).

-Now, you can submit the Virginia counseling licensure application to the Board, including all supporting forms and fees (transcripst must be sent directly from your educational institution).
+You can submit the Virginia counseling licensure application to the Board, including all supporting forms and fees (transcripts must be sent directly from your educational institution).

 You can download the application off the following Virginia Board of Counseling webpage.

-Once the Board has evaluated and approved your application for Virginia counseling certification, you will be notified of your eligibility to take the written National Clinical Mental Health Counselors Examination.
-Once you have been approved to sit for the examination, you will have two years to take the examination before your eligility will lapse.
+Once the Board has evaluated and approved your application for Virginia counseling certification, you should be notified of your eligibility to take the written National Clinical Mental Health Counselors Examination.
+Once you have been approved to sit for the examination, you have two years to take the examination before your eligibility lapses.